friebetill/obsidian-file-diff/README.md

 When the plugin is officially release you can follow these steps to install the plugin:

-1. Open Obsidian
-2. Click on the "Settings" icon in the bottom left corner
-3. Click on "Community plugins"
-4. Click on "Browse"
-5. Search for "File Diff"
+1. Search for "File Diff" in the community plugins of Obsidian
-6. Click on "Install"
-7. Click on "Enable"
+2. Install the plugin
+3. Enable the plugin

 ## Contributing